 I love a savory pumpkin dish and this pumpkin risotto is just out of this world.
 It’s rich and comforting and I could honestly devour the whole pan.

-Pumpkin risotto is perfect because not only is it an elegant meal that will really get you in the holiday spirit, but it serves 4 and it’s finished in about 30 minutes.
+Pumpkin risotto is perfect because it’s an elegant meal that serves 4 and it’s finished in about 30 minutes.
 No slaving over a stove for hours and hours, but the finished product is still one you’ll be excited to eat.
-Check out some of my other small batch thanksgiving recipes linked below.
-Happy cooking and happy (almost) Thanksgiving to you and yours!

 what makes risotto so good?